datacite/schema-docs/docs/properties/recommended_optional/property_geolocation.rst

 **Occurrences:** 0-n

-**Definition:** A drawn polygon area, defined by a set of points and lines connecting the points in a closed chain
+**Definition:** A drawn polygon area, defined by a set of points and lines connecting the points in a closed chain.

 **Allowed values, examples, other constraints:**